taycaldwell/whos-that-champion/README.md

 data needed for the web app was parsed from the data returned from the Riot Games API and made into a document.
 This document was then stored in the matches collection in the database.

 A [static data script](https://github.com/rithms/whos-that-champion/blob/master/FlaskApp/FlaskApp/scripts/static_data.py) was created and run one time.
 The script retrieved static data for champions, spells, and items via the Riot API.
-The json for the champion, spell, and item data was stored directly in the database as documents to their respective collections.
+The necessary data for the web app was parsed and made into a document, which was then stored in the database to their respective collections.
 Namely, the champions, items, and spells collections of the database.

 Now that URF is over, none of these scripts need to be run, as all data is up to date in relation to the stored matches.